Baila morena (Lucenzo song)

-"Baila Morena" is a Portuguese-language song by Lucenzo written by Alexander Scander, Cyril Covic and Lucenzo himself.
-It is a follow up release to "Vem Dançar Kuduro" and "Danza Kuduro" from his album Emigrante del Mundo.
+"Baila Morena" is a Portuguese-language song performed by Lucenzo.
+Written by Alexander Scander, Cyril Covic and Lucenzo himself, it is a follow-up release to "Vem Dançar Kuduro" and "Danza Kuduro" from his album Emigrante del Mundo.

 Music video

 The music video was directed by Vincent Egret.
 It shows Lucenzo following various love interests in his car in a desert, while repairing his car in a garage or while being served at a restaurant.
 The final scene shows DJ Coms playing some tunes promoting Lucenzo, and the music video ends with the announcement "to be continued", it is a worldwide success.

 Charts

 The song has been success in France reaching #9 in the SNEP French Singles Chart charts, staying for 37 weeks in the French Charts.